mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

 #### TypeId
 Gets a unique identifier for this attribute.

-## Class: System.Configuration.ConfigurationSectionAttribute
-Specifies the configuration section associated with a class.

-Initializes a new instance of the class.
-### Properties

-#### ConfigurationSection
-Gets the configuration section name.
-#### TypeId
-Gets a unique identifier for this attribute.
-### Methods

-#### Constructor
-Initializes a new instance of the class.
-Specifies the configuration section associated with a class.

-##### Parameters
-* *configurationSection:* The configuration section name.

 ## Class: System.Linq.Expressions.IExpressionTreeBuilder
 Represents a builder for constructing expression trees used in querying and filtering.